 Student Health Plan

 Since Fall 2001, all OUHSC students are required to have health insurance while attending the OUHSC Campus.
-You may either participate in the student sponsored health insurance policy, Academic Health Plans or show proof of acceptable insurance coverage by a recognized health insurance provider to your college Student Service Office.
+You may either participate in the student sponsored health insurance policy, Academic Health Plans, or show proof of acceptable insurance coverage by a recognized health insurance provider to your college Student Service Office.
 A student who is found to be uninsured will receive notification from OUHSC Student Affairs and their academic dean’s office.

 Enrollment forms and the Summary of Benefits for the Academic Health Plans Insurance Policy are linked below for your use.
-You may obtain a hard copy of the complete information packet from the Student Services Office in your College, OUHSC Student Affairs in the David L. Boren Student Union, Suite 300.
+You may obtain a hard copy of the complete information packet from the Student Services Office in your College, or from the OUHSC Student Affairs in the David L. Boren Student Union, Suite 300.
 Questions regarding specific coverage or conditions should be directed to Academic Health Plans.

-Social Security Numbers Information
+Social Security Number Information

 If you are an F-1 or J-1 student who needs to apply for a Social Security number please review the Social Security Administration Office Information below.